SmmnsMo/SmmnsMo/README.md

 I’m a Data Scientist using data to paint interesting pictures!
 I would love to work on new projects that push my learning forward.

 I currently the following in my repo:

-### **Web Scrapers**
-A [web-scraping sample](https://github.com/SmmnsMo/MediaAnalysis/blob/main/FoxNewsScraper.py) that scrapes Fox News which will be used to analyze the language they currently use.

 ### **Amazon Reviews Natural Language Classifier**
 A [Natural Language Classifier](https://github.com/SmmnsMo/Amazon-Review-Helpfulness) used to analyze what makes an Amazon Review useful (or not).